cloudnativenow/heracles/README.md

 ![Intro](./docs/heracles.jpg)

-Terraform with Amazon Provider for Health Log Analytics test environment farm using PetClinic and Chaos Monkey
+Terraform with Amazon Provider for Health Log Analytics test environment cluster using PetClinic and Chaos Monkey